PFS-CFDEM/.github/profile/README.md

 cd $CFDEM_LIGGGHTS_SRC_DIR/MAKE
 cfdemCompLIG
 ```
-You will get an error like "Could not determine suitable appendix of VTK library with VTK_INC..".
+You might get an error like "Could not determine suitable appendix of VTK library with VTK_INC..".
 To solve this issue:

 ```bash